-The modern Barcelona was born in Eixample, which literally means ‘expansion’.
+The modern Barcelona was born in the Eixample district, which literally means ‘expansion’.
 Eixample was the result of one of the most beautiful and prosperous periods in the history of Barcelona when in the mid-19th century the city walls were demolished and the city broke with its medieval past.
 The square street pattern of Ildefons Cerdà and the beautiful Art Nouveau buildings (here known as ‘Modernisme Català’) are the main features of Eixample.

 If you want to get to know this district, continue reading in this guide about Eixample, with all kinds of useful information, interesting sights, and the best local tips.